List of South Africa One Day International cricket records: Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 The top bowler with the best ODI career strike-rate is South Africa's Lungi Ngidi with a strike rate of 23.2 balls per wicket.
-Saqlain Mushtaq is the highest-ranked South African on this list.
+Lungi Ngidi is the highest-ranked South African on this list.